 South of the Clouds, Exploring the Hidden Realms of China by former New York Times reporter Seth Faison is a balanced and interesting China expat memoir.
 Why?
-Because the book includes the background to the stories he reported on and also intimate details of his private life.
-He writes about some fairly edgy stuff like dating a transsexual woman and visiting dodgy massage parlours, and he does it without being a gratuitous lecher or a tiresome anti-discrimination warrior.
+Because it includes the background to the stories he reported and also intimate details of his private life.
+He writes about edgy stuff like dating a transsexual woman and visiting dodgy massage parlours.
+He does this without coming off as a gratuitous lecher or a tiresome social justice warrior.

-Arriving in Xian, home of the Terracotta Warriors, in 1984 to study Chinese, Faison describes a city of bicycles and poverty.
-He eats rice, boiled vegetables, and fat with traces of meat attached at the campus canteen filled with Mao suit wearing students.
-He befriends the woman serving the food with some thoughts of romance, although she hardly sounds glamorous in her dirty smock.
-This is Faison’s period of innocence: everything is new and interesting as he takes his first steps learning the language.
-Most Chinese women seem afraid of him and when he dates a Westernised girl, she disappears on him, marrying a rich man in Beijing to realize her dream of studying in America.
-Faison learns that much happening in China is below the surface and not directly spoken of.
+In 1984 he arrives in Xian, home of the Terracotta Warriors, to study Chinese.
+Faison describes a city of bicycles and poverty.
+He eats rice, boiled vegetables, and fat with traces of meat attached at the campus canteen filled with Mao-suit wearing students.
+He befriends the woman serving the food with some thoughts of romance.
+She hardly sounds glamorous in her dirty smock.
+This is Faison’s period of innocence.
+Everything is new and interesting as he takes his first steps in learning the language.
+Most Chinese women seem afraid of him and when he dates a Westernised girl, she disappears on him, and marries a rich man in Beijing to realize her dream of studying in America.
+Faison learns much happens in China below the surface and is not directly spoken of.
 This inspires his career:

 “I became a journalist and used my calling card to peek into the mysteries of Chinese politics, the netherworld of underground business, and remote areas of the vast countryside.
 Uncovering secrets became my domain.”

-One of these mysteries, discussed in the prologue, is that of the poor farmer Yang who discovered the buried Terracotta Warriors.
-Faison wants to interview Yang, but finds there are two men claiming to be Yang — both making money off their reputation by signing coffee table books.
-He then has to interview both and to find the real Yang, a real riddle.
+One of these mysteries concerns poor farmer Yang who discovered the buried Terracotta Warriors.
+Faison wants to interview Yang, but finds there are two men claiming to be Yang – both making money off their reputation by signing coffee-table books.
+He has to interview both to find the real Yang.

 “A mysterious region of craggy mountains and a rocky coast, Fujian sent millions of immigrants to America.
 For reasons no one could pin down, more than ninety percent of smuggled men and women came from one small area of Fujian, three counties near the provincial capital of Fuzhou.”

-What is surprising is that people in Fujian believe in the American dream and will pay $30,000 to people smugglers to take their sons and daughters on a terrible, dangerous journey.
-Faison interviews relatives of young people smuggled to America and immediately after wonders whether this will cause them trouble with the local mafia.
+In Fujian they believe in the American dream and are willing to pay $30,000 to people smugglers and send their sons and daughters on a terrible, dangerous journey.
+Faison interviews relatives of young people smuggled to America and wonders whether this will cause them trouble with the local mafia.

 One of the best chapters, Into the Pirate’s Den, is about a businessman involved in pirating DVDs.